RicardoJacinto/Serendipity/README.md

 The general assembly concept derives from the combination of node, express and mongo (MEN Software bundle).
 A further, more extensive list can be found in the package.json file provided.

-<h2> Navigation and routes </h2>
+<h2> Navigation, routes and permissions</h2>
 The navigation was mapped and implemented using RESTful routing.
 Every user has the ability to create, edit and destroy (CRUD methodology) his posts and comments.
-Here is the concept table used for this project:
+Here is the concept table, with the respective http verbs and mongoose methods, used for this project:
 <table class="table table-hover table-bordered">
 			<thead>
 				<tr>